-- 14. It is recommended that Cabinet: - note the latest position on HRA funding reform from 2012/13; - authorise the disposal to Registered Providers of up to 30 void properties where the anticipated refurbishment costs are in excess of £10,000; - approve in principle that all capital receipts arising from the sale of HRA assets continue to be used for the improvement of council homes (other than those specifically committed to support private sector housing); - note the continued uncertainty around future years' funding arrangements for the HRA; - recommend that Council approve the revised HRA budget for 2011-12 (para 8 and Appendix 1); - recommend that Council approve the amendments to the Public Sector Housing capital programme for 2011-12 to 2015-16 (paras 9 10 and Appendix 2).
+- 15. It is recommended that Council: - approve in principle that all capital receipts arising from the sale of HRA assets continue to be used for the improvement of council homes (other than those specifically committed to support private sector housing); - recommend that Council approve the revised HRA budget for 2011-12 (paragraph 8 and Appendix 1); - recommend that Council approve the amendments to the Public Sector Housing capital programme for 2011-12 to 2015-16 (paragraphs 9 10 and Appendix 2).